-If a persons situation resulted in being eligible for two election periods at the same time the effective date rules for the period with the highest priority would be followed.
+If a person's life situation results in being eligible for two election periods, the rules say the plan they selected will be effective based on the highest priority election period.

-An example: A person who moves could have a SEP but if the move happens during their seven month [ICEP] their effective date will be based on the ICEP' enrollment rules, which is Priority One.
+For example, A person who is moving would qualify for a SEP, but if the move happens during their seven-month ICEP, the effective date for the coverage they select will be based on the ICEP enrollment rules, which is Priority One.

 ● He is appointed and certified by the eight Medicare Advantage (MA) companies offering plans during 2024 in New London County, the only area where he helps individuals.
 They have 31 regular MA plans, not special needs plans, for John to offer beneficiaries.

 ● He is also appointed and certified by six of the eight Prescription Drug Plan (PDP) companies with plans available in New London County and CT.

 Note: The other two PDP companies do not make their plans available to Medicare beneficiaries through MediCare insurance professionals.

 However, using Medicare.gov, John can share insights with clients about plans from these two companies.
 He can not, however, process an enrollment for plans from these two PDP companies!

 ● They can also find help with plan choices in New London County by contacting: